 Yes, anabolic steroids are bad for you in the sense that cardiovascular side effects are certain, at least to some degree, no matter what compound you are taking.

 This is due to all steroids being forms of exogenous testosterone and thus having a negative effect on high-density lipoprotein (HDL) and low-density lipoprotein (LDL) cholesterol.

 We have found other side effects (unrelated to the heart), also to be common, including:

 There are also harsh steroids that have a detrimental effect on various organs and can even lead to death.

 Therefore, a better question could be “are steroids worth the risk?”.
 In which case this will depend on a person’s individual goals and what they are willing to risk.

-However, to someone else who understands the risks and is happy to put their health (or life) at risk in order to win a bodybuilding trophy — steroids may be worth it to them (at least in the short term).
+However, we have had patients who understand the risks and are happy to put their health (or life) at risk in order to win a bodybuilding trophy.
+In this instance, steroids are worth it to them (at least in the short term).